ktaylor63/southeast/site/content/wildlife/crustaceans/kentucky-cave-shrimp.md

 {{< figure class="photo-center" src="/images/pages/ky-cave-shrimp-current-range.jpg" alt="Map showing the current range for KY cave shrimp in south central Kentucky" caption="Current range map by USFWS." >}}

-## Conservation Challenges
+## Conservation challenges

 The main threats for this species are poor water quality and habitat deterioration resulting from groundwater contamination, siltation caused by poor land use practices, and other non-point source pollutants.
 Small population size and isolation of populations makes the Kentucky cave shrimp vulnerable to random or stochastic events (e.g. toxic chemical spills).

-## Subject Matter Experts
+## Subject matter experts

-Michael A. Floyd, PhD, Fish and Wildlife Biologist, Kentucky. mike_floyd@fws.gov
+- Michael A. Floyd, PhD, Fish and Wildlife Biologist, Kentucky. [mike_floyd@fws.gov](mailto:mike_floyd@fws.gov)

-## Designated Critical Habitat
+## Designated critical habitat

-Critical habitat for this species was designated in October 1983, and consists of a stream in a base level cave passage in Mammoth Cave.
+[Critical habitat for this species](https://ecos.fws.gov/ecp0/profile/speciesProfile?spcode=K01X#crithab) was designated in October 1983, and consists of a stream in a base level cave passage in Mammoth Cave.
-Read the critical habitat designation notice.

 {{< figure class="photo-center" src="/images/pages/ky-cave-shrimp-critical-habitat.jpg" alt="Map showing KY cave shrimps' critical habitat in Mammoth Cave National Park" caption="Critical habitat map by USFWS." >}}

-## Federal Register Documents
+## Federal Register notices

 The following Federal Register documents were automatically gathered by searching the [Federal Register Official API](https://www.federalregister.gov/blog/learn/developers) with this species' scientific name **ordered by relevance**.
 You can conduct your own search on the [Federal Register website](https://www.federalregister.gov/articles/search).